-Can you believe that 2019 is almost upon us?
+Can you believe the new year is almost upon us?
 Just like in most other countries around the world, New Year’s Eve is widely celebrated in Australia.
 You’ll often find people hosting parties and gatherings at home to ring in the new year, or going out to watch the awesome fireworks displays taking place around the country.
 There are also several ticketed events that take place on the night, such as cruises, parties and mini festivals.

 The fireworks displays are very popular and tend to fill with people quickly.
 Make sure to pick a spot a few days in advance, pack some food and a picnic blanket or chairs, and head in early to make sure you don’t miss out on a good vantage point.
 If you’re keen to check out Australia’s fireworks scene, here are the best events around the country.